kevgo/text-runner/README.md

 ## Why you need it

 * __evergreen tutorials:__
-  Broken tutorials suck.
-  Tutorial Runner enforces that your tutorials always describe how the product works, every time you change the product or its documentation.
+  Enforce that your tutorials always describe how the product works, every time you change it or its documentation.

 * __[semantic versioning](http://semver.org):__
   Know whether a change affects documented behavior.